timothyshull/programming_notes/designing_data_intensive_applications.md

     - B-trees
     - treats disk as fixed-size pages which can be overwritten
     - most relational DBs and many non-relational DBs
 - data warehouse architecture
 - column oriented storage

 # Ch.
 4 Encoding and Evolution

+# PART II Distributed Data
+- reasons for use of multiple machines
+    - scalability
+        - spread load for reads or writes across multiple machines if it is greater than what can be handled by a single machine
+    - fault tolerance/high availability
+        - use multiple machines for redundancy to handle faults or failures by allowing another to take over
+    - latency
+        - latency imposed by bad networks or geographic distance can be mediated by having a machine that is part of the application in a location that is closer

+## Scaling to Higher Load
+- if processing power/load increase is all that is needed, can just use a more powerful computer (vertical scaling or scaling up)
+- shared-memory architecture
+    - combining multiple CPUs, RAM chips, and disks together under one operating system with a fast interconnect to treat as a single machine
+- has a linear cost but due to bottlenecks may not be able to handle load in a linear proportion to scaling
+- offers limited fault tolerance
+- shared-disk architecture
+    - CPU and RAM form a single machine but storage is on an array of disks that is shared between machines
+    - increases fault tolerance and storage but is generally not scalable beyond that

+### Shared-Nothing Architectures
+- aka
+    - horizontal scaling
+    - scaling out
+- each machine is a node with independent hardware and coordination is performed at a software level
+- can choose machines by best price/performance ratio because no special hardware is needed
+- can use VMs for cloud deployments
+- a lot to be aware of in shared-nothing architecture for application developers

+### Replication vs. Partitioning
+- replication
+    - storage of a copy of the same data on several different nodes for redundancy and performance
+- partitioning
+    - splitting data in a data store into smaller subsets of the data (partitions) so they can be assigned to different nodes (sharding)

 # Ch.
 5 Replication
 - keeping multiple copies of same data
    - geographic location (reduce latency)
    - fault tolerance and availability
    - increase throughput by increasing number of machines that can serve queries (scale out)
 - assumes each dataset can be stored on a single machine (and discuss partitioning later)
 - replication is easy for immutable data sets
 - difficulty lies in handling changes
 - three popular algorithms
    - single-leader
    - multi-leader
    - leaderless
 - considerations
    - synchronous vs. asynchronous replication
    - handling of failed replicas
 - studied since 70's
 - many misunderstandings for application developers

 ## Leaders and Followers
 - replica -> node with a copy of data
 - main question -> how to ensure all data updates get propagated to all replicas?
 - leader-based replication (aka active/passive or master-slave)
    - replica designated as leader (aka master or primary)
    - write requests sent through leader
    - leader sends updates to followers (aka read replicas, slaves, secondaries, hot standbys) as a replication log or change stream
    - follower udpates by running all writes in order of replication log
-    - reads can be sent to leader or any follower
+   - reads can be sent to leader or any follower used by
-- used by
    - relational
        - PostgresQL (since 9.0)
        - MySQL
        - Oracle Data Guard
        - SQL Server's AlwaysOn Availability Groups
    - non-relational
        - MongoDB
        - RethinkDB
        - Espresso
    - distributed message brokers
        - Kafka
        - RabbitMQ
    - networked file systems/replicate block devices
        - DRBD

 ## Synchronous vs. asynchronous replication
 - important and often configurable
 - sync
    - leader waits for a successful ack from first follower before reporting success
    - advantage
        - follower is always guaranteed to have up-to-date copy
    - disadvantage
        - write cannot be processed in case of replica or network failure and system will become blocked
    - only makes sense for one of the followers to be synchronous
 - async
    - leader fires and forgets change stream
    - advantage
        - leader can process writes even in case of replica or network failure between leader and replica
    - disadvantage
        - if leader fails, writes are not recoverable so not durable

  ## Setting up new followers
  - increase number of replicas or replace failed nodes
  - cannot simply copy
  - could lock before copy but this remove HA requirement
  - conceptual process to avoid downtime
    - snapshot leader's DB at some pint in time (without locking)
    - copy snapshot to follower
    - follower comes online and requests replication log from point of snapshot (log sequence number or binlog coordinates)
    - after processing backlog, replica continues as any other follower would

 ## Handling node outages
 - reboots and crashes occur
 - achieving HA with leader-based replication

 ### Follower failure: catch-up recovery
 - follower logs data changes on disk
 - to recover, follower supplies leader with last log sequence point and leader provides an update

 ### Leader failure: failover
 - promote follower to leader position
 - manual or automatic
 - process
    1. determine that leader has failed -> can use a heartbeat/timeout
    2. choose a new leader -> leader election algorithm (consensus problem) or chosen by previously determined controller node (generally chooses most up-to-date replica)
    3. reconfigure system to new leader -> set clients and followers to send requests to new leader, handle old leader coming back online by assigning as a follower and updating data
 - common failover issues
     - for async replication, new leader may not be up-to-date (may discard old leaders writes but there are other solutions)